tiktok/sparo/apps/website/docs/index.md

 Try out Sparo in 5 easy steps:

-1. _**Upgrade to the latest Git version!**_ For macOS, we recommend to use [brew install git](https://git-scm.com/download/mac).
+1. _**Upgrade to the latest Git version!**_ For macOS, we recommend using [brew install git](https://git-scm.com/download/mac).
 For other operating systems, see the [Git documentation](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) for instructions.

 2. For this demo, we'll use the Azure SDK which is a large public [RushJS](https://rushjs.io/) monorepo from GitHub.
 The following command will check out the [skeleton folders](./pages/reference/skeleton_folders.md) but not the source code: